 Varieties of pemmican that were prepared as emergency issue rations were expected to last multiple decades, with pemmican prepared and then vacuum sealed into a metal container theoretically capable of remaining edible for a century.

 That sounds incredible.
-It sounds stupid, frankly unbelievable!
+It’s, frankly, unbelievable!
 But as it turns out… it’s true!

 How Long Will Pemmican Last In Different Conditions?